zlnew/go-nano-cloud/README.md

 # go-nano-cloud

-Minimal HTTP service for uploading, listing, downloading, and deleting files on local disk.
+Minimal HTTP service for serving, uploading, listing, downloading, and deleting files on local disk.
 Two buckets are mounted by default: a public bucket that allows unauthenticated reads and a private bucket that is fully protected by an API key.

 ## Features